Tensors, Differential Geometry and Statistical Shading Analysis: The Generic Surfaces Underlying an Image Patch

+In summary, we considered the projections of each set of Taylor coefficients $\D^j \n$ onto an unknown but fixed plane (the ``visible attribute plane" spanned by the light source $\l_t$ and the central normal $\n_0$) defined by some unknown rotation matrix $\bm{P}$.
+We know the projections as the $\langle \D^j \n, \n_0 \rangle$ is determined by the unit normal constraint and $\langle \D^j \n, \l_t \rangle$ is a function of the image and $\langle \D^j \n, \n_0 \rangle$.
+Two normal fields construct the same image if their Taylor tensors $\D^j \n$ have equivalent projections onto this plane at each differential level $j$.
+The ambiguity stems from the fact that we cannot know the heights of these tensors above the plane (the projection of $\D^j \n$ along $\vec{b}$).
+By choosing the projection of $\D^j \n$ along $\vec{b}$ generically, we can construct different generic normal fields that will result in the same Taylor image patch.
+This is illustrated pictorially in Fig \ref{fig:eq_class} and is used to generate the different surfaces in Figs \ref{fig:cyl-soln}, \ref{fig:soln-2}, and \ref{fig:soln-3}.

-There have been many attempts to relate local image derivatives to local surface derivatives in Lambertian shading, but due to the $\sqrt{1 + f_x^2 + f_y^2}$ in the denominator, the derivatives become more and more complex and the analysis soon becomes intractable.
+There have been many attempts to relate local image derivatives to local surface derivatives in Lambertian shading, but complexity arises from the nonlinear term $\sqrt{1 + h_x^2 + h_y^2}$ in the denominator of $\n(x, y)$.
+The derivatives become more and more complex and the analysis soon becomes intractable.
 There have also been approaches towards representing the surface in a different way (principal directions basis, covariant derivatives, stereographic projections) but all tend to gain complexity as more derivatives are considered.
-In this work, we have described a method of representation that does not increase in analytic complexity as more derivatives are considered -- this allows us to calculate all generic Taylor expansions (of any order) of a surface for a given image.
+In this section, we have described a method of representation that does not increase in analytic complexity as more derivatives are considered -- this allows us to calculate all generic Taylor expansions (of any order) of a surface for a given image.

-Essentially, we project each set of Taylor coefficients $\D^j \bm{N}$ onto an unknown plane (the ``visible attribute plane") defined by some unknown rotation matrix $\bm{P}$.
-This is a plane in $\mathbb{R}^3$ that is spanned by the light source $\vec{l}_t$ and the central normal $\vec{N}_0$.
-We know the projections as the $\langle \D^j \bm{N}, \vec{N}_0 \rangle$ is determined by the unit normal constraint.
-The $\langle \D^j \bm{N}, \vec{l}_t \rangle$ is a function of the image and $\langle \D^j \bm{N}, \vec{N}_0 \rangle$.
-We do not know this visible attribute plane but we can calculate these projections onto it from the image.
-Thus, any two normal fields with the same Taylor coefficients $\D^j \bm{N}$ will have equivalent projections onto this plane at each differential level $j$.
-The ambiguity stems from the fact that we cannot know the heights of these tensors above the plane (the projection of $\D^j \bm{N}$ along $\vec{b}$).

-Two final remarks: First, it is possible to make the problem more well posed (less ambiguous) if information from the boundaries is included.
-Second, our algorithm can be modified to generate all Taylor polynomial normal fields $\bar{\bm{N}}(x, y)$ (instead of only the generic ones) for a given image patch by modifying the above algorithm: simply select $\bm{r}_3^j$ arbitrarily for each $j$.
-That is, rather than selecting $\bm{r}_3^j$ as a linear combination of $\bm{r}_1^j$ and $\bm{r}_2^j$, $\bm{r}_3^j$ can be set equal to any $\mathbf{v} \in \mathbb{R}^{2^j}$ (satisfying the appropriate symmetry according to differentiation, e.g. $\bm{N}_{xy} = \bm{N}_{yx}$).
-Thus, we see that the generic assumption significantly reduces the ambiguity of our Taylor expansion: we either must choose 2 generic constants or $\sum_{j=1}^m j+1$ other values.